EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-counts the number of layers in each water storage pools
+Through `wCycle`.jl, adjust/update the variables for each storage separately and for TWS.

 **Parameters**
 - None